tannhuber/oh-my-zsh-budspencer/README.md

 budspencer theme for the oh-my-zsh prompt

 # Why?
 Emacs mode is frustrating in a shell for vi users.
-The the different vi-modes can be confusing as well if you cannot realize which mode is active.
+The different vi-modes can be confusing as well if you cannot realize which mode is active.
 A clearly visible indicator can improve your life.
 Budspencer tells you where you are.

 # Requirements
 * zsh